 John Perdue was elected state treasurer in 1996 and has served in that office for more than twenty years.
 Perdue, a native of Dog Fork Hollow in Boone County, attended Scott High School and earned a degree in agriculture from West Virginia University.
 He joined the staff of the West Virginia Department of Agriculture in 1973 and remained in that position until 1989.
 In that year, Perdue became the executive assistant to newly elected Governor Gaston Caperton.
 He remained with Caperton through the end of his two terms as governor.
 As Caperton was leaving public office, Perdue decided he would run for a state office.
 His duties with the governor included handling the financial operations of the office and serving as a legislative liaison.
 Experience in those two areas made him a likely candidate for the state treasurer's job.

 He won the election in 1996 and has been reelected five times.

 Since taking office in 1997, Perdue has experienced much success.
-He manages a state budget of \$13 billion, and his Unclaimed Property Division has returned more than \$160 million to rightful owners during his administration.
-Perhaps his greatest achievement has been his promotion of financial education.
-His NetWorth program, which provides personal finance lessons that can be incorporated into math, language arts, and social studies classrooms, has won national awards.
-His Financial Education Center provides elementary students an opportunity to visit his office, and it exposes them at an early age to financial responsibility.
+He manages a state budget of ers during his administration.

+\$13 billion, and his Unclaimed Property Division has returned more than \$160 million to rightful owntary students an opportunity to visit his office, and it exposes them at an early age to financial responsibility.
 His Get a Life program provides realistic financial simulations and strategies for living within a budget.
 His SMART529 program provides a college savings plan that offers every citizen the ability to invest in the future.